nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

    Making sure the system checks if the user enters any unexpected or incorrect symbols.
 If the user does, the system will let them know what the correct options are, helping avoid confusion and mistakes.

-2. **Allow address to have `n/` or other prefixes:**
+2. **Allow address to have characters that are equal to prefixes:**
-   Currently, address validation does not allow certain characters, preventing users from adding addresses with newline characters ("/n") or special prefixes.
-Enhancing this to allow specific characters, like "/n" for multi-line addresses, would give users more flexibility to enter detailed or complex addresses.
+   Currently, address validation does not allow certain characters, preventing users from adding addresses with special prefixes (e.g. `n/`, `p/`).
+Enhancing this to allow specific characters would give users more flexibility to enter detailed or complex addresses.

 3. **Allowing `d/o` in the name field:** Currently, the system does not permit the use of `d/o` in the name field as `d/` is reserved for the date command.